California History Docent Tours

 UPON ARRIVAL AT THE MUSEUM:

-If possible, please leave all backpacks, water bottles, and lunches on the bus.
-There is a small area in the Museum's foyer (your docent will identify it) where belongings can be kept during the tour.
+If possible, please leave all personal belongings on the bus or in private vehicles.
+The Museum has a small storage area available (your docent will identify it) where lunches can be kept during the tour.

 On the tour: